 Definition of Total Disability Our definition of total disability is a true "own occupation" definition.
 Total disability means that solely due to sickness or an injury, you are not able to perform the substantial and material duties of your occupation, even if you are at work in another occupation.
 Your occupation means the occupation (or occupations, if more than one) in which you are gainfully employed for the majority of the time during the 12 months prior to the time you become disabled.
 If you have limited your occupation to the performance of the substantial and material duties of a single specialty, we will deem that specialty to be your occupation provided that your industry widely recognizes that occupation as a specialty.
 Our definition of disability has purposefully been designed to allow an individual who is receiving disability benefits to continue to collect benefits and simultaneously be employed in another occupation.
+For example, a surgeon who is no longer able to perform surgery and is deemed to be disabled, may receive benefits while continuing to work as a professor of medicine.

 Benefit Payments

 Monthly Benefits

 Monthly benefits will commence following the elimination period and will be paid for as long as the total disability continues, but no longer than the benefit period.
 In the event of multiple separate claims, each claim will have a full benefit period eligibility.

 Lump Sum Benefit

 A lump sum payment will be paid if the insured person is permanently totally disabled.
 This benefit is often thought of as the career ending benefit to recoup the loss of future earnings.
 Benefits can be up to ten times annual income.

 Optional Riders

-Disfigurement Rider

-Unique features of this plan include an optional disfigurement rider.
-When an entertainer is disfigured, they often lose their ability to secure work.
-With the disfigurement rider the policy provides benefits even if the entertainer is not disabled.

 Residual Rider

 In some cases, an illness or injury does not cause a total disability, but it can limit your ability to work which can lead to a decrease in income.
 The optional Residual Rider will pay a monthly benefit if your income is reduced by at least 15% due to an accident or illness.
 If income is reduced by at least 80%, then the full monthly benefit will be payable.

 Cost of Living Adjustment Rider

 Monthly benefits are a fixed amount which over time, reduces the value due to inflation.
 The Cost of Living Adjustment (COLA) Rider helps offset the losses due to inflation by increasing the monthly benefits.
 On each anniversary, the monthly benefit amount will be adjusted based on the Consumer Price Index.
 Benefits can increase up to 10% per year.